Protocol and Practice of Persons Appearing in the Court of Judge Michael Valenzuela

 Trial Practice and Procedure

-Admission of Exhibits: The Court will not grant blanket admission of all exhibits, even if you stipulate to their admission.
-You will need to separately offer any exhibits that are relevant to your case.
+Admission of Exhibits: The Court will not grant blanket admission of exhibits, even if counsel stipulate to their admission.
+Counsel will need to separately offer any exhibits that are relevant to the case.
 This is important to remember, so you can include this factor when you are budgeting your time.

 Childers, P.C., 228 Ariz.
 502, 508 n.3 (App.
 2011).
 The trial court should not be required "to perform counsel's work by searching the record to attempt to discover facts which establish or defeat [the party's position] ...
 These are tasks which must be left to counsel.”
 Mast v.
 Standard Oil Co., 140 Ariz.
 1, 2 (1984).